 Call it crazy, call it desperate, call it shameless self-promotion, call it a world-wide Hail Mary in a “Miracle in Miami” economy, call it brilliant.

 But yes, Williams is straight up asking – no, telling – Ryan Seacrest to hire her.

 “I’m not the type of person to be a crazy fan,” says Williams, who, since starting hiremeryanseacrest.com in May, graduated from Auburn, bought a bus ticket to New York, looked up an old Auburn friend for a place to stay, and landed an accounts management position at MTV / Viacom (all within a week).
 “But the thing with Ryan Seacrest is, it’s not about me wanting to date him or be his friend or get his autograph.
 It’s not like the Hug From Taylor Swift guys, but that is what kind of kick started the idea for me.”

-In March, Auburn students Ryan Leander and Michael Wekall began a Facebook driven campaign to convince Taylor Swift to hug them.
+In March, Auburn students Ryan Leander and Michael Wekall began a Facebook driven campaign to convince Taylor Swift to, you know, hug them.